-- Do your homework assignments in a separate notebook (just for homework). - Solve all the homework exercises and show all your work. - Clearly label the title of the assignment and the Question number (#) for each exercise.
-All your solutions must be clearly labeled and in order. - Write all your work neatly for each exercise. - Demonstrate that you have made serious attempts to work on ALL the exercises assigned.
-The answers need not be correct but you need to show substantial work on the exercises. - Turn in each extra credit at the beginning of class on the due date listed on the class calendar.
+- Either do your homework assignments in a notebook (just-for-homework-notebook) or do them in standard size paper and staple all the pages together. - Solve all the exercises on each assignment and show all your work.
+If you miss just one exercise from an assignment, you will not get the extra credit. - Clearly label the title of the assignment and label the exercises in the assignment.
+All your solutions must be clearly labeled and in order.
+Write all your work neatly for each exercise. - Demonstrate that you have made serious attempts to work on ALL the exercises assigned.
+The answers need not be correct but you need to show substantial work on each exercise. - Turn in each extra credit at the beginning of class on the date of each exam.